10 community colleges in North Carolina to know about

 North Carolina is somewhat of a higher education rock star.
 According to a 2013 report from 24/7 Wall St., the state features some of the nation's best universities, yet ranks in the top 10 states for college affordability.
 That's good news, too, because according to Lumina Foundation, the state's 2010 college attainment rate was a bit below the national average, and was even lower among younger adults age 25 and 34.
 If North Carolina wants to remain competitive, Lumina notes, it needs to produce more college grads.

 One way to tackle the issue is to help the 1.2 million adults in the state that have attended, but not completed, college to return.
 This is where community colleges come in.
-North Carolina community colleges served approximately one in nine North Carolinians age 18 and over across 58 campuses in 2011, and most residents live within a 30-minute drive of one of thoe institutions.
-Here are just a few of those schools, ordered alphabetically.
+North Carolina community colleges served approximately one in nine North Carolinians age 18 and over across 58 campuses in 2011, and most residents live within a 30-minute drive of one of those institutions.
+For in-depth information about education in the state, visit our "online colleges in North Carolina" page.
+Meanwhile, here are just a few of North Carolina schools, ordered alphabetically.

 - Asheville-Buncombe Technical Community College (Asheville): If you are looking for a lifestyle as much as a community college, Asheville-Buncombe Technical Community College, or A-B Tech, might make your short list.
 The school offers a diversity of associate degrees, diplomas and certificates, not to mention a fair share of student clubs and organizations.
 What really separates A-B Tech apart, however, is its location.
 The New York Times once called the year-round resort town of Asheville an "Appalachian Shangri-La" nestled between the Blue Ridge and Smoky Mountains, and featuring lazy cafes, buzzing bistros and Paris-like art deco buildings.
 Students can also hit the lake to kayak, stand-up paddle board, or indulge in other water sports.